jython/devguide/index.rst

 Status of Jython branches
 -------------------------

-.. note:: Maybe how it should look in a process based on GitHub.
+.. note:: Maybe how it should look in a process based on GitHub, and for Jython 3.
 Not how it is.

 +--------+----------+-------------+---------------+-------------+-----------------------------------------------------------------------------------------------------------------+
 | Branch | Schedule | Status      | First release | End-of-life | Comment                                                                                                         |